danielsaidi/SwiftKit/README.md

 ## Demo App

-This project contains a universal demo app that demonstrates most things from the library.
+This project contains a demo app that lets you explore `SwiftKit` through interactive demos.

-To run the demo app, just open and run the `Demo.xcodeproj` project in the `Demo` folder.
-Make sure to pick the right target.
+The demo app aims to provide a more intuitive way to explore the library.
+Together with the extensive documentation and SwiftUI previews, I hope you'll find it easy to understand how the various parts of the library works.

-`IMPORTANT` The demo is universal and contains one app for iOS and one for macOS.
-For now, the macOS has navigation and design issues.
+To run the demo app, just open and run the `Demo.xcodeproj` project. `macOS` is currenty not supported.

 ## Installation